abhinavsingh/proxy.py/README.md

 Plugin Examples
 ===============

-See [plugin_examples](https://github.com/abhinavsingh/proxy.py/tree/develop/plugin_examples) for full code.
+See [plugin](https://github.com/abhinavsingh/proxy.py/tree/develop/proxy/plugin) module for full code.

 All the examples below also works with `https` traffic but require additional flags and certificate generation.
 See [TLS Interception](#tls-interception).